John Grant, 13th Earl of Dysart: Marriage and issue

-The Countess of Dysart was awarded an MBE for services to NHS Scotland.
+The Countess of Dysart was appointed Member of the British Empire for services to NHS Scotland.
 She also had a long and close involvement with rural development in the North of Scotland, particularly through community action.
 She was a founder and director of Moray, Badenoch and Strathspey Enterprise Co.
 Ltd. The character Molly in the BBC series Monarch of the Glen was based on the countess.
-She was killed in an automobile accident in 2022.
+She was killed following a collision with a coach in 2022.